Azure/PMAgent-onboarding/products/data-schema-signalr.md

   - Possible interpretations: UTC, region-local, customer-local, ingestion-time, event-time.
   - Adopt UTC since queries use startofday/week/month without timezone conversions and VS telemetry field is UTC-labeled.
 - Completeness gate:
   - Choices: rely on latest Date, subtract 1 day, use region quorum, or use ingestion metrics.
+EndDate does not necessarily require a two-region quorum; pick the simplest guard that is reliable for this dataset.
-  - Adopt region quorum (australiaeast + westeurope) shown in multiple queries as stable landing signal.
+  - Adopt region quorum (australiaeast + westeurope) shown in multiple queries as one stable option; single-region or fixed-lag are also acceptable when validated.
 - Revenue price mapping:
   - Choices: hardcode SKU prices from queries, abstract with placeholders, or compute from a rate table.
   - Adopt placeholders in building blocks and keep literal values in provided examples to preserve behavior, per guidance.